 Our psychologists and counselors at Biltmore Psychology and Counseling have helped many couples and individuals work through the difficult aspects of a divorce and have helped them build a healthy relationship as co-parents, ex-lovers, or people who wish to honor the relationship of the past.

-What to Expect During Divorce Counseling?
+What to Expect in Divorce Counseling:

 In our divorce counseling discussions, we will create a safe environment to process and heal from the divorce as well as plan for your life after the divorce.
 Our goal is to create a new foundation of safety, salvage the best parts of the past relationship, and find a way to transform the relationship into something new, functional, and healthy.
+Some people divorce and never see their partner again.
+But for couples that continue to share outside responsibilities, the only healthy option is to find a way to stay connected without being hurt, triggered, and upset by their ex-partner.

-Topics for Divorce Counseling include:
+Common Topics for Divorce Counseling

 Co-parenting Strategies